lake-wg/app-profiles/draft-ietf-lake-app-profiles.md

   The value of each CBOR byte string PATH_BSTR is the binary representation of a CBOR sequence PATH_SEQ composed of 0 or more CBOR text strings.
 In particular, each PATH_SEQ specifies the URI path of an EDHOC resource at the server, with each CBOR text string within that PATH_SEQ specifying a URI path segment.

+  The CDDL grammar describing the value of the SvcParamKey "edhocpath" is shown in {{fig-cddl-edhocpath-value}}.

   Editor's note: consider to add the same explanation about the chosen encoding for the URI path as a CBOR sequence that is given in Section 3.2 of draft-ietf-core-dns-over-coap-15.

 * "edhoc-app-prof" - The SvcParamKey "edhoc-app-prof" is single-valued and its value MUST be a CBOR data item APP_OUTER, which MUST be a CBOR byte string APP_BSTR or a CBOR array.
 In the latter case, the array MUST include at least two elements, each of which MUST be a CBOR byte string APP_BSTR.
 The SVCB RR MUST be considered malformed if the SvcParamValue ends within APP_OUTER or if APP_OUTER is malformed.

   The value of each CBOR byte string APP_BSTR is the binary representation of a CBOR sequence APP_PROF_SEQ, which has the same format and semantics specified in {{sec-app-profile-edhoc-message_1_2}}.
 The SVCB RR MUST be considered malformed if APP_PROF_SEQ is malformed or does not conform with the format defined in {{sec-app-profile-edhoc-message_1_2}}.

+  The CDDL grammar describing the value of the SvcParamKey "edhocpath" is shown in {{fig-cddl-edhoc-app-prof-value}}.

   Each CBOR sequence APP_PROF_SEQ specifies a set of EDHOC application profiles that the server supports.

-If the SvcParamKey "edhoc-app-prof" is not present in the SVCB RR, then the SvcParamKey "edhocpath", if present, specifies the URI paths of the EDHOC resources at the server.
+If the SvcParamKey "edhoc-app-prof" is not present in the SVCB RR, then the SvcParamKey "edhocpath", if present, specifies the URI paths of EDHOC resources at the server.

 If the SvcParamKey "edhoc-app-prof" is present in the SVCB RR, then the following applies.